 Main Range National Park (Spicers Gap)

-This lightly trafficked, well-marked trail in the Spicers Peak section of Main Range National Park starts at a small car park off of Spicers Gap Road in Swansfel.
+This lightly trafficked, well-marked trail in the Spicers Gap section of Main Range National Park starts at the Pioneer Graves Picnic Area on Spicers Gap Road in Swansfel.

 This walk is best completed when visiting the nearby spectacular Governor’s Chair Lookout.
-The Pioneer Graves walk is also located nearby.
+Moss’s Well is also located nearby.

 Track: Graded and well-signed, the track is easy to follow.

 Difficulty: The track is suitable for all fitness levels.

 Direction: This is an out-and-back track that returns the way it came.

 The trail starts at the Pioneer Graves Picnic Area on Spicers Gap Road in Swansfel, 1.5 hours drive south-west of Brisbane.
 A 4WD or high clearance vehicle is recommended for getting to this location.

 Parking is ample for how trafficked the walk is.

 Always check the Queensland Parks website for updates on track closures.